subha71/appointment-booking-system/README.md

 - **Restrictions:**
   - No appointments on weekends
   - No appointments in the past
-  - No double-booking (enforced by database constraint)
+  - No double-booking (enforced by database unique constraint + race condition handling)
   - Valid email format required
+  - Emails stored in lowercase to prevent duplicates (john@example.com = John@Example.COM)
+  - Past appointments cannot be cancelled (cancel button hidden)

 ## Testing